-- (m) use of aeronautical documentation such as AIP, NOTAM, aeronautical codes and abbreviations; - (n) appropriate precautionary and emergency procedures; settling with power, ground resonance, roll-over and other operating hazards; - (o) operational procedures for carriage of freight, including external loads; potential hazards associated with dangerous goods; - (p) requirements and practices for safety briefing to passengers, including precautions to be observed when embarking and disembarking from helicopters;
+- (p) use of aeronautical documentation such as AIP, NOTAM, aeronautical codes and abbreviations; - (q) altimeter setting procedures; - (r) appropriate precautionary and emergency procedures; settling with power, ground resonance, roll-over and other operating hazards; safety procedures, associated with flight in VMC; - (s) operational procedures for carriage of freight, including external loads; potential hazards associated with dangerous goods; - (t) requirements and practices for safety briefing to passengers, including precautions to be observed when embarking and disembarking from helicopters;

-(q) principles of flight relating to helicopters;
+(u) principles of flight relating to helicopters;

-- (r) radiotelephony procedures and phraseology as applied to VFR operations; action to be taken in case of communication failure. - (3) Experience - (a) the applicant shall have completed not less than 150 hours of flight time, or 100 hours if completed during a course of approved training, as a pilot of helicopters.
-The Civil Aviation Authority shall determine whether experience as a pilot under instruction in a synthetic flight trainer, which it has approved, is acceptable as part of the total flight time of 150 hours or 100 hours, as the case may be.
-Credit for such experience shall be limited to a maximum of 10 hours; - (b) the applicant shall have completed in helicopters not less than: - (i) 35 hours as pilot-in-command;
+- (v) communication procedures and phraseology as applied to VFR operations; action to be taken in case of communication failure. - (3) Experience - (a) the applicant shall have completed not less than 150 hours of flight time, or 100 hours if completed during a course of approved training, as a pilot of helicopters.
+The Civil Aviation Authority shall determine whether experience as a pilot under instruction in a flight simulation training device, which it has approved, is acceptable as part of the total flight time of 150 hours or 100 hours, as the case may be.
+Credit for such experience shall be limited to a maximum of 10 hours; - (b) the applicant shall have completed in helicopters not less than: - (i) 35 hours as pilot-in-command; - (ii) 10 hours of cross-country flight time as pilot-in-command including a cross-country flight in the course of which landings at two different points shall be made; - (iii) 10 hours of instrument instruction time of which not more than 5 hours may be instrument ground time; and

-- (ii) 10 hours of cross-country flight time as pilot-in-command including a cross-country flight in the course of which landings at two different points shall be made; - (iii) 10 hours of instrument instruction time of which not more than 5 hours may be instrument ground time; and - (iv) if the privileges of the licence are to be exercised at night, 5 hours of night flight time including 5 take-offs and 5 landing patterns as pilot-in-command. - (c) when the applicant has flight time as a pilot of aircraft in other categories, the Civil Aviation Authority shall determine whether such experience is acceptable and, if so, the extent to which the flight time requirements of proviso (a) can be reduced accordingly;
+- (iv) if the privileges of the licence are to be exercised at night, 5 hours of night flight time including 5 take-offs and 5 landing patterns as pilot-in-command. - (c) when the applicant has flight time as a pilot of aircraft in other categories, the Civil Aviation Authority shall determine whether such experience is acceptable and, if so, the extent to which the flight time requirements of proviso (a) can be reduced accordingly;

 - (d) the applicant shall have received dual instruction in helicopters from an authorized flight instructor.
-The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for the commercial pilot: - (i) pre-flight operations, including mass and balance determination, helicopter inspection and servicing; - (ii) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (iii) control of the helicopter by external visual reference; - (iv) recovery at the incipient stage from settling with power; recovery techniques from lowrotor rpm within the normal range of engine rpm; - ground manoeuvring and run-ups; hovering; take-offs and landings normal, out of wind and sloping ground; steep approaches; - (vi) take-offs and landings with minimum necessary power; maximum performance take-off and landing techniques; restricted site operations; quick stops; - (vii) hovering out of ground effect; operations with external load, if applicable; flight at high altitude; - (viii) basic flight manoeuvres and recovery from unusual attitudes by reference solely to basic flight instruments; - (ix) cross-country flying using visual reference, dead-reckoning and radio navigation aids; diversion procedures; - (x) abnormal and emergency procedures, including simulated helicopter equipment malfunctions, auto-rotative approach and landing; and - (xi) operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures, radiotelephony procedures and phraseology. - (e) if the privileges of the licence are to be exercised at night, the applicant shall have received dual instruction in helicopters in night flying, including take-offs, landings and navigation.
+The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for the commercial pilot: - (i) pre-flight operations, including mass and balance determination, helicopter inspection and servicing; - (ii) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (iii) control of the helicopter by external visual reference; - (iv) recovery at the incipient stage from settling with power; recovery techniques from lowrotor rpm within the normal range of engine rpm; - ground manoeuvring and run-ups; hovering; take-offs and landings normal, out of wind and sloping ground; steep approaches; - (vi) take-offs and landings with minimum necessary power; maximum performance take-off and landing techniques; restricted site operations; quick stops; - (vii) hovering out of ground effect; operations with external load, if applicable; flight at high altitude; - (viii) basic flight manoeuvres and recovery from unusual attitudes by reference solely to basic flight instruments; - (ix) cross-country flying using visual reference, dead-reckoning and radio navigation aids; diversion procedures; - (x) abnormal and emergency procedures, including simulated helicopter equipment malfunctions, auto-rotative approach and landing; - (xi) operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures; - (xii) communication procedures and phraseology; and - (xiii) recognize and manage threats and errors.